The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

 \subsection{Pre-Scopus Historical Reconstruction (1960–1995)}

-To contextualize the Scopus-based results, Figures~\ref{fig:crossref_output}–\ref{fig:crossref_top10} extend the analysis back to 1960 using Crossref’s metadata and citation-to-date records.
+To contextualize the Scopus-based results, Figures 5, 6 and 7 extend the analysis back to 1960 using Crossref’s metadata and citation-to-date records.
 Because Scopus coverage before the mid-1990s is incomplete, Crossref provides a valuable approximation of earlier publication and citation trends.

-These reconstructed metrics—denoted by an asterisk (\textit{yNCI*}, \textit{Top-10\%*})—use total citation counts to date rather than fixed five-year windows, offering a reasonable historical baseline for comparing national trajectories prior to the 1979 Revolution.
+These reconstructed metrics—denoted by an asterisk (\textit{yNCI*}, \textit{Top-10\%*})\-/use total citation counts to date rather than fixed five-year windows, offering a reasonable historical baseline for comparing national trajectories prior to the 1979 Revolution.
 The patterns corroborate the main narrative: Iran’s pre-1979 scientific system exhibited healthy compounding growth and moderate global visibility, both of which collapsed abruptly during the 1980s before partial recovery in the 1990s.